25 years of making complex technology simple

 Build it with the team.
 Train every role on every piece.
 Definition of done: the team can run it without me in the room.

 Twenty-five years of creating systems and teaching people how to use them.
-The biggest project: a $50M CRM rollout across 500+ locations.
-I didn't just train the managers.
+The biggest one: I was on the training team for a $50M, 500+ location CRM rollout at Jenny Craig.
+With the managers I trained, I didn't just teach them the system.
 I turned them into the person their whole market called when they had questions.

 While the market posted year-over-year declines.
 The company created a new position so I could replicate the system across locations.